 What Happens if I Lost My NYC Traffic Ticket and Want to Respond?

 If you have a New York license, you should be able to search for your ticket using your driver’s license number and last 4 digits of your SSN but only once it’s entered into the system (see above).
 If you are licensed out of state, or if you are a NY driver but still can’t find your ticket in the system, you may need to contact NY DMV by phone in order to get the ticket details.

 What Happens if I Can’t Find My Ticket in the Online System?

 It happens occasionally that a handwritten ticket can’t be found online even after the passage of a certain amount of time.
 This could be due to the ticket getting lost by DMV or a miscoding of the ticket in the system.
 While mailing in the physical ticket with a plea can reduce the chances of it not getting entered, even that does not guarantee that it won’t get lost somewhere down the line.
 If this happens you should contact DMV to discuss your options.

 Who Should I Contact?

 Before entering a plea for a NYC traffic ticket, drivers should consult with an experienced traffic ticket attorney.
-The lawyers of the Rosenblum Law Firm are skilled traffic ticket attorneys with offices in New York and New Jersey.
+The lawyers of the Rosenblum Law are skilled traffic ticket attorneys with offices in New York and New Jersey.
 Our attorneys have handled many NYC traffic tickets and are well-respected in all of NYC’s TVB offices.
 Email or call 888-883-5529 for a free consultation about your case.